zekaryas1/notes/docs/Programming langs/TypeScript/More on Typescript.md

 ### NonNullable

-- in the above example [Parameters](#Parameters), what if we want params2 to be type number not `number | undefined`
+- In the above example [Parameters](#Parameters), what if we want params2 to be type number not `number | undefined`
-- we can use the NonNullable utility type, to exclude any null or undefined values from a union type.
+- We can use the NonNullable utility type, to exclude any null or undefined values from a union type.

 ```ts
 type params2 = NonNullable<SumParams[1]>; //param2 is now type number